Vrak/fractals/README.md

 fractals
 ========

-Miscellanous programs for rendering fractals
+Miscellanous programs for rendering fractals (in quartz composer).